afeins19/obsdian/classNotes/(488) Robot Laser Tag/development module/Development Module.md

 ### Katherine

 I developed the laser detection algorithm and tested the code on our hardware in different lighting conditions.
 To improve laser detection, I researched various filters.
 I also photographed the robot from multiple angles to help train YOLO and contributed to creating the graphical user interface (GUI).
+I also helped create bounding boxes for the robot images for YOLO training.

 **What I Learned:**
 - Designing GUIs using Python